 He snorted, but had thankfully dropped the subject once they'd reached Potter Cottage.

 For a brief moment, her eyes landed on the window connected to the room where Harry's nursery used to be.
 James had suggested for them to move out a few days after Voldemort's defeat, but Hermione insisted they shouldn't bother.
-Instead, they'd spent the remaining year destroying the very same room where Voldemort was killed, filling it with trinkets and furniture laced with fond memories of their family's growth through the years.
+Instead, they'd spent the remaining year destroying the very same room where Voldemort was killed.
+Currently, the room was void of anything instead of a pensieve and Hermione Granger's memories.
 None of them frequented that room, though, but Hermione still found herself standing in front of the door, constantly reminding herself they'd finally triumphed and Voldemort was dead.

 "Hermione?"
 Peter called, breaking through her thoughts.